ElyesD1/RiftPedia/README.md

 	1. Login: Upon launching the app, enter your summoner name to fetch your recent matches.
 	2. Match Stats: After loading the data, the app will display the champion’s performance, including the KDA (Kills, Deaths, Assists), game mode, match duration, and more.
 	3. View Items and Runes: Scroll through to see the items used during the match, as well as the selected runes and summoner spells.
+	4. Runeterra Map View: Access the interactive Runeterra map, explore different regions, and learn about the champions that belong to each region along with their lore.
+	5. Champion Wiki List: Browse through a comprehensive list of all champions, view detailed information about their roles, abilities, passives, skins, and lore.

 Customization